disorderedmaterials/dissolve/web/content/docs/get/compilation.md

 ---
 title: Compilation
-weight: 2
+description: Building Dissolve from scratch
-description: Compilation instructions
+weight: 3
 ---

 {{< tip text="Pre-built binaries for most desktop systems are available in the [packages](/packages/) section - don't compile Dissolve if you don't have to!" >}}